 The Eight Mile/Woodward Corridor Improvement Authority (the "EMWCIA") was created by a City of Detroit, Michigan (the "City") ordinance effective February 15, 2008.
-The ordinance was adopted under the provisions of Act 280, Public Acts of Michigan of 2005, which has been recodified under Act 57, Public Acts of Michigan of 2018.
+The ordinance was adopted under the provisions of Act 280, Public Acts of Michigan of 2005.
 The EMWCIA was established for the following purposes: